 Company Director.
-The liquidators of the claimant company issued proceedings against its directors and third party companies alleging that the defendants had perpetrated a fraudulent conspiracy which had amounted to a breach of fiduciary duty on the part of the directors dishonestly assisted by the other defendants.
-Two defendant companies applied to strike out the claim against them on the grounds that the company was barred by the principle of ex turpi causa non oritur actio.
-The High Court dismissed the applications.
-The Court of Appeal, Civil Division, upheld that decision on the grounds that the fact that the fraudulent director was the directing mind and will of the company had never been regarded as an answer to a claim by the company against the directors for a breach of duty committed against the company.
+The liquidators of a company issued proceedings against its directors and third party company and its chief executive alleging that the defendants had perpetrated a fraudulent conspiracy which had amounted to a breach of fiduciary duty on the part of the directors dishonestly assisted by the other defendants.
+Those defendants applied to strike out the claim against them on the grounds that the company was barred by the principle of ex turpi causa non oritur action.
+The High Court dismissed the applications as did the Court of Appeal.
+The Supreme Court in dismissing the appeal held that illegality could not be raised as a defence and of the Insolvency Act 1986 had extra-territorial effect.

 Family proceedings Orders in family proceedings.
 In deciding that the child should go to live with the mother in France rather than in the United Kingdom, the Family Divison found that having regard to the welfare checklist, it was in the child's interests to live in France.
 Contact with the father could be maintained and the impact of her application being refused was likely to have a profound impact on the mother.